matomo-org/developer-documentation/docs/4.x/tests-github.md

 All the Github Action build file are locate in `.github/workflows/*.yml`

-Each script is trigger by its own conditions, for more details see [Github Action Docs](https://docs.github.com/en/actions)
+Each script is triggered by its own conditions, for more details see [Github Action Docs](https://docs.github.com/en/actions)

 ## Actions should always be pinned to a full length commit SHA